WHY THE FRONT ROW SUCKS

 The front row is not an accurate representation of perspective.
 Theres only one front row, and thus limited seats.
 It is a far different experience than that of the majority of the audience.
 Years ago when I was starting out in the music industry, I toured with several high profile music acts.
 On some of the early tours, I also ran sound.
 In the large arenas, I would often encounter VIPs backstage who we're treated to typical VIP treatment usually front row seats.
 I would cringe at the thought of the concert they we're going to hear because the sound in the front row is nothing like the sound that the majority of the arena hears.
 Youre too close to the subs and the main speakers often don't even cover your location.
 And unless your head is on a constant swivel, you're only getting a small portion of the overall light show.

 Sidetrack!
 Wishing to actually change the overarching style with my old branding.
-Ideas concerning the modern look at http://myomusic.ca?
-Truly a remarkable choir with heart when wanted within the Ontario region.
+Ideas concerning the modern look at http://conserveourwater.ca?
+Truly a gorgeous water company when wanted within the Ontario region.
 Send your opinions.
 With thanks!